 - Alcohol consumption requires a permit, and public consumption will get you in trouble.
 Be aware and be careful.

-- You will usually be asked to commit to a minimum one year contract.
+- You will usually be asked to commit to a minimum one-year contract.
 Keep this in mind when deciding whether or not to teach in Oman.

-Teaching English in Oman FAQs
+FAQs about Teaching English in Oman

 How much do English teachers make in Oman?